-When a particular offense fired in Qradar SIEM, SOC Analysts has to investigate and try to answer a few questions.
-Based on information collected during investigation, We can determine the inform decision.
-Let’s understand what are the question can be answered and where to look for answer?
+When a particular offense triggered in Qradar SIEM, A SOC Analysts has to acknowledge and investigate it.
+He/She will try to answer a few questions based on information collected during investigation.
+Provided offence details help analysts to determine the course of action.
+However, The challenge for the any analysts is how & where to look for?

 To answer this question, First thing to do is to Check Rules and why certain rule is fired.
 Then check for event categories and description to understand what really happened?

 To get answer on this question, Check Log sources to detect where and who (device e.g firewall) contributed to trigger this offense.

 Who did it? – Source IP info to check who triggered in this offence?